BeyondMachines/goya-core/goya_core/README.md

 - _main_ - The main app of the project.
 Will contain only the public pages/content interface.
 The UI is Bootrap 5 based.
 - _content_ - The app that will contain the final content and advisories sent to the consumers.
 - _slack_app_ - The app that will run the Slack integration
+- _projectflatpages_ - The app exists only to provide configuration parameters for the flatpafes CKeditor integration.

 ## Technologies/libraries used